[amazon_auto_links id="280537"]

 Did you know that besides warming the planet, air pollution also affects the climate?
 Gasses like carbon dioxide which are released from burning fossil fuels like coal and oil can act like a thick blanket around our planet.

-Now, a question might be getting into your head: How does this affect animals?
 Well, just like we have difficulties going out when the temperature is too high, animals also suffer from the same.

 7. Mitigation and Solutions

 Indeed, air pollution is a concerning topic that we need to talk about and work on solutions.
-Thankfully, there are steps we can do to address this issue and safeguard animal health.
+Thankfully, there are steps we can take to address this issue and safeguard animal health.
 Let’s look at the measures that each of us individually can take.

 7.1.
 Efforts to Reduce Air Pollution and Improve Air Quality

-• As we all know, polluted air can be harmful to animals, decreasing their respiratory systems and making it difficult to breathe in the atmosphere.
-The reason behind it is the fossil fuels in power plants and vehicles.
-To save our furry friends and our animals we should reduce the emission of harmful substances like carbon dioxide, sulfur dioxide, and nitrogen dioxide.
+As we all know, polluted air can be harmful to animals, decreasing their respiratory systems and making it difficult to breathe in the atmosphere.

-• Switching to cleaner energy sources like natural gas from coal-fired power plants helps to improve air quality.
-It not only benefits animals but also human health.
+Switching to cleaner energy sources like natural gas from coal-fired power plants helps to improve air quality, it not only benefits animals but also human health.

-• Power plants are not the only sources that cause pollution in the air.
-Human activities like burning fossil fuels for transportation also contribute to this.
-We can adopt cleaner modes of transportation, such as electric vehicles and many other things.
-This will help us to decrease the air pollution levels and protect animal health.
+We can adopt cleaner modes of transportation, such as electric vehicles and many other things, this will help us to decrease air pollution levels and protect animal health.

 7.2.
 Policy Changes and Individual Actions

-• Governments around the world also need to implement some changes in their policies to combat air pollution.
 They should put Stricter regulations on industries, businesses, and vehicles to control the emission of toxic chemicals into the air.
 Some of the governments have already taken the actions and are getting great results from it.

-• As individuals also we can make great changes.
-You can implement some simple actions like reducing energy consumption at your home.
-Also, consider using public transportation.
 If everyone started doing that it would all collectively make a big difference in reducing air pollution and will help our animals to be healthy and safe.

-• Addressing indoor air Pollution is equally important as addressing outdoor pollution.
-Consider using air purifiers in your homes.
-It will ensure proper ventilation indoors helping protect pets and other animals that share our living spaces.
-Once all these efforts come together, we will see a whole new world without air pollution and harmful chemicals in our atmosphere.
+Addressing indoor air pollution is equally important as addressing outdoor pollution.
+Consider using air purifiers in your homes, it will ensure proper ventilation indoors helping protect pets and other animals that share our living spaces.

-Take Away
+Take Aways

 The polluted air caused by human activity like burning fossil fuels and operating power plants can lead animals to have serious health issues.
 From respiratory problems to difficulty in finding food chains, the effects of air pollution are wide-ranging and concerning.